batpigandme/sheet-up-and-drive/up-and-running-w-googlesheets4.md

 ## What’s this?

-Given the new(ish), major releases of [**{googledrive}**](https://googledrive.tidyverse.org/) and [**{googlesheets4}**](https://googlesheets4.tidyverse.org/) (see Jenny Bryan’s release posts for [googledrive
+Given the major releases of [**{googledrive}**](https://googledrive.tidyverse.org/) and [**{googlesheets4}**](https://googlesheets4.tidyverse.org/) (see Jenny Bryan’s release posts for [googledrive